yoloium/rs3-launcher/README.md

 This project is a minimalistic launcher for Runescape 3 (NXT).
 Compatible with v2.2.4.
 It uses a (portable, /bin/sh) shell script to download the game config, update files and then run the game.
-This project has been tested on Debian and Void GNU/Linux.
+This project has been tested on Debian, Void and Solus GNU + Linux.

 ## Prerequisities